Families homeless after South Augusta apartment fire

 “I’m just concerned for others because it’s cold, and you want the best for people.”

-The Red Cross arrived on scene Wednesday night ready to assist the seven families affected
+The Red Cross arrived on scene Wednesday night ready to assist the seven families affected, including several children — the youngest is a 3-month-old.

 “It’s a matter of rebuilding their entire lives back together,” Susan Everitt, the executive director of the American Red Cross, said.
 “It really is utterly devastating.”